Due to system maintenance, purchasing is not available at this time. We are working to fix the issue and apologise for any inconvenience caused.

 - Annual Report 2017

-Here at the Press there is a diverse range of roles for our apprentices; in Communications, Customer Services, HR, Marketing, Project Management, Sales and more.
+Here at the Press there is a diverse range of roles for our apprentices: in Communications, Customer Services, HR, Marketing, Publishing, Project Management, Sales and more.
 In joining us, you will broaden your skills whilst gaining first-hand experience of the publishing industry.

 An apprenticeship can be a great alternative to university.
 Our apprentices are highly valued for bringing unique skills, and a fresh, innovative approach.
 You'll be working alongside colleagues and a recognised training provider, and will get the time and support you need to unlock your full potential.
 You will earn while you learn, and be part of a wider cohort of apprentices, benefiting from training opportunities together.